An Analysis of the Impact of Gold Open Access Publications in Computer Science: Publication Metrics

 \section{Publication Metrics}

 It is worth emphasising that the best way to evaluate the quality of a research paper is to read it carefully \cite{west2010eigenfactor}.
 At the same time, methods for quantifying the significance or impact of a paper do have an important and established role; for example, if we wish to read up on a new research area, then the \emph{most widely cited} papers are a good place to start.
 The practice of ranking journals based on citation metrics is well established and relied upon by researchers, academic institutions, and research funding agencies as an important quality indicator.
+At the same time it must be emphasized that publication metrics are using citations as an indicator or proxy for research quality.
+There will be cases where good quality research is not picked up by these metrics.
 In this section, we present an overview of these metrics, focusing on metrics that might be impacted by an increase in publication volume and variability in publication quality.